corona-warn-app/cwa-app-android/.github/pull_request_template.md

     * Provide at least a few unit and/or instrumentation tests.
     * Use a meaningful branch name.
 Use either `fix` or `feature` as prefix for your branch, e.g. `fix/prevent-npe-on-device-rotation-issue_123`
     * Test your changes thoroughly.
-Only open PRs which you think is ready to be merged.
+Only open PRs which you think are ready to be merged.
 If you explicitly need feedback mark the PR as `DRAFT` on GitHub.
     * Don't introduce unrelated code reformatting (e.g., on-save hooks in your IDE)
     * Remove this checklist before creating your pull request.